stevembugua/ian-front-end/README.md

 This will start the  React.js frontend.
 You can then access the application by navigating to http://localhost:30001 in your web browser.

 ## Features

+## Login and Signup
+Before you can use the application, you will need to create an account.
+To do so, navigate to the Signup page and fill out the form with your details.
+Once you have created an account, you can log in using your email address and password on the Login page.

+## Using the Application
+Once you are logged in, you will be taken to the Todo List page.
+Here you can view all of your tasks, add new tasks, edit existing tasks, and delete tasks.

+To add a new task, simply type the task description into the input field and click the "Add Todo" button.
+To edit an existing task, click the "Edit" button next to the task and make your changes.
+To delete a task, click the "Delete" button next to the task.
  ## Create a new task
 To create a new task, simply enter the task details into the input field and click the "Add Todo" button.
 The new task will be added to the list of todos.